Skip to main content

 Is the CBC only for children?

 Absolutely not!
-The CBC welcomes all members of families (ages 4 through adult) to attend our CBC groups.
-We also have Lift From Loss groups for younger and older adults who do not have family members attending support groups.
+The CBC welcomes individuals and all members of families (ages 4 through adult) to attend our CBC groups.
+Our program, “Lift From Loss” was established to offer groups for younger adults (college age through their 30’s) and older adults who do not have family members attending support groups as well as caregivers who have children who attend groups.

 What is your program for children and teens?